ashxsong/hyperbolic-models-in-elasticity/README.md

 # Hyperbolic Models in Elasticity
+Note: This is a sample of the work completed at the 2025 Modeling and Simulation with PDEs Undergraduate Summer School at Texas A&M University.
+The visualizations in the file are animated when they are run, even though they appear static on GitHub.

 This code computes the solutions to certain partial differential equations involved in the deformation of solid objects under externally acting forces.
 In particular, assuming the deformation is small, the 1-dimensional balance of momentum equation in $t$ and $x$ becomes

 $$\partial_t^2 u - c^2 \partial_x^2 u = 0,$$